Water Happy people are people who are happy in water.

 We believe that together we can make a difference and that synergy is better than working apart.

-These are the kind of ‘transmissions’ we want to bring to the water this Autumn.
+These are the kind of ‘transmissions’ we want to bring to the water this coming NEW year.

 Please join the new wave at Swim Works International Aquatic Centre at Royal Leamington Spa because we firmly believe together we make a difference.